loopbackio/loopback-next/docs/site/Context.md

 }
 ```

-The `@config.*` decorators can take an optional `configPath` parameter to allow
+The `@config.*` decorators can take an optional `propertyPath` parameter to
-the configuration value to be a deep property of the bound value.
-For example,
+allow the configuration value to be a deep property of the bound value.
+For
-`@config('port')` injects `RestServerConfig.port` to the target.
+example, `@config('port')` injects `RestServerConfig.port` to the target.

 ```ts
 export class MyRestServer {